zetaPRIME/sb.StardustSuite/StardustLib/sys/metagui/readme.md

 "size" : [16, 16], // Explicit size.
 "expandMode" : [1, 0], // Only available for some widget types; how eager the widget is to expand on each
 // axis.
 0 is fixed size; otherwise widget will expand if none in the layout have higher priority.
+"visible" : false, // When false, widget is hidden and excluded from layout calculations.
 "toolTip" : "I'm a tool tip!", // Self explanatory.
 Can be multiple lines.
 "data" : { "something" : "whatever" }, // Arbitrary JSON data.
 Mostly useful for script-built panes.
 ```